meghraj1994/shopping-cart-app/README.md

 //Readme By Meghraj

 step 1 : App.js contains Homepage and home page contains directory (ie list of Menu-itme) and directory contains Menu-item

+step 2 : I have used react router do for routing purpose npm add react-router-dom ---> command to install it

+routing can be do using match,location and history property of the props